swimmerART/Artun-Dalyan/README.md

 ## Projects

+### EECS Undergraduate Research
+I am designing a Time-to-Digital Converter Architecture for an ion analyzer with picosecond resolution using a 0.18um technology that will be used in a satellite.
+This is an ongoing project to achieve picosecond resolution for a time-of-flight chip.

 ### Analog Design for a Microprocessor
 Designing all analog components including 8 bit successive-approximation analog to digital converter (ADC), programmable gain switched capacitor pre-amplifier (PGA), bandgap voltage reference and Temperature sensor (BGT), Analog multiplexer (MUX) and Analog and digital voltage regulators (AREG, DREG) with a team of three.